tamu-edu/it-cloud-docs/src/cloud/azure/network/migration.md

 > [!IMPORTANT]
 > The TAMU managed network will only be available in the **South Central US** region at launch.
 Additional regions may be added.

-## Migration Overview

-The migration process should be carried out in phases, with each phase focusing on a specific set of resources.
-The following steps outline the general migration process:

-1. **Assessment**: Identify the resources that need to be migrated and assess their dependencies and configurations.
-See [Services Configuration](../services/configuration.md) for information about which services are in scope.
-2. **Planning**: Develop a migration plan that outlines the sequence of migration steps, including any downtime or service interruptions.
-Engage Cloud Services early in the planning phase to ensure necessary resources and support are available for migration assistance and any necessary hub resource configuration.
-3. **Preparation**: Prepare the new network environment, such as creating and configuring subnets, and planning Private and/or Service Endpoints.
-Request and stage any necessary resources in the hub, such as AFD endpoints and FW rules, with the help of Cloud Services.
-4. **Migration**: Execute the migration plan, moving resources to the new network design and updating configurations as needed.
-Work with Cloud Services to enable hub AFD endpoints and FW rules for the new resources and subnets as needed.
-5. **Validation**: Verify that all resources are functioning correctly in the new network environment and that security policies are enforced.
-6. **Decommissioning**: Decommission any previous network resources once the migration is complete and validated.

 ## Migration Considerations

 Many Azure services can be reconfigured to use the TAMU-managed network with minimal disruption, and you should be able to refer to the [Services Configuration](./services.md) documentation for specific configuration guidance.